kawine/posts/source/content/index.md

 ---
-title: Essays
+title: Reading, Writing, and Watching
 ---
-Things I've written:
+Things I've written recently:

 - [Price Bits, not Tokens](https://kawine.github.io/posts/Price-Bits,-not-Tokens)

-Recently, I've been watching films from the 5th and 6th generations of Chinese cinema, as well as the Taiwanese New Wave and Hong Kong New Wave.
+Recently, I've been watching films from the 5th and 6th generations of Chinese cinema, the Taiwanese New Wave, and the Hong Kong New Wave.
 Things I've watched and would recommend, in no particular order:

 - [Taipei Story (1985)](https://en.wikipedia.org/wiki/Taipei_Story)
 - [Red Sorghum (1987)](https://en.wikipedia.org/wiki/Red_Sorghum_(film))